Bachelor of Science in Civil Engineering

 - Become licensed civil engineers or made appropriate progress toward professional registration.

-Students must complete 21 units of upper division engineering units before registering for ENGR 696.
+Students must complete 18 upper-division engineering units before registering for ENGR 696.

-Courses are scheduled during the day as well as in the late afternoon and evening.
-Other information and assistance in selecting courses can be obtained from a major advisor in the School of Engineering, or by calling (415) 338-1174, by email to firstname.lastname@example.org, or by writing to:
+Courses are scheduled during the day as well as late afternoon and evening.
+Other information and assistance in selecting courses can be obtained from a major advisor in the School of Engineering, by calling (415) 338-1174, by emailing firstname.lastname@example.org, or by writing to:

 School of Engineering